Responsibilities of Staff Senators

 - Serve on at least one of four Staff Senate standing committees.

-- Communications manages email lists and discussion groups, the website, social media accounts, and coordinates people to staff outreach events like the Wellness Fair and Staff Appreciation Day.
+- Communications manages email lists and discussion groups, the website, social media accounts, and coordinates people to staff outreach events like the Employee Appreciation and Hokie Wellness Fair.

 - Elections & Nominations conducts the annual election for officers; nominates staff members to fill vacancies on University Council, commissions, and committees; and reaches out to unrepresented areas of the university to assist in the formation of staff associations.

 - Policies & Issues explores issues that affect staff, drafts resolutions for the Senate to vote on to solve those issues, and reviews and updates the Staff Senate constitution and bylaws.

 - The McComas Leadership Seminar committee plans the annual daylong seminar for staff employees.

 - Communicate issues discussed in Staff Senate to your constituents and raise issues from those constituents in Staff Senate.